Ampquartz

 When it comes to choosing between MDF and plywood cabinets, aesthetics is an important consideration.
 There are two main factors to consider: surface smoothness and finish quality, and staining versus painting.

-Surface Smoothness and Finish Quality
+Surface Smoothness and Finish Quality (Important)

 MDF has a smooth and uniform surface, which makes it an excellent choice for painting.
 The surface is free of knots and visible wood grain, providing a flawless finish that is ideal for modern, contemporary kitchens.